 - Sometimes the simplest solution, such as a complete scan and cleaning of the registry, or updating drivers, is the most effective.

 - Follow the steps outlined below to quickly resolve this issue.

-Blue screen of death is a common Windows 10 error and is triggered by a malfunctioning hardware or software bugs.
+Blue screen of death is a common Windows 10 error and is triggered by malfunctioning hardware or software bugs.
 Sometimes, instead of the regular bluescreen of death, you may get a multi-colored screen of death.
-Recently several users have reported multi-colored screen of death in Windows 10.
+Recently several users have reported multi-colored screens of death in Windows 10.

 The error is triggered by incompatible hardware that is connected to your computer or outdated drivers.
 You check out similar issues reported by other users in the Microsoft community.

 Okay every time I start up my computer I get to the start up then my screen goes into a multi-coloured screen that looks like a 50’s kitchen table top and I have to hard boot my computer numerous times before I can get it to work